Apps

 Interactive math games can make learning fun and engaging, increasing motivation and retention.
 Virtual manipulatives can offer the same benefits as physical ones, but with added features like the ability to change colors, sizes, or orientations.
 Educational apps can provide structured, step-by-step instruction, along with the flexibility to practice anytime, anywhere.

 These tools can be highly effective for enhancing mathematical comprehension for students with dyscalculia.
-They provide tactile and visual representations of mathematical concepts, minimize errors, and offer engaging, personalized learning experiences.
+They provide tactile and visual representations of mathematical concepts, minimise errors, and offer engaging, personalised learning experiences.
 These tools can make mathematics more accessible and enjoyable, helping students build a strong foundation of mathematical understanding and skills.

 Provide Explicit Vocabulary Instruction